 There are a lot of major differences between a personal Instagram account and a business account.
 If you’re serious about Instagram marketing, you need a business account.

-For example, a business account gets you access to:
+For example, a using Instagram for business on a the business specific account gets you access to:

 - Real-time metrics on how your stories and promoted posts perform throughout the day.